jimmccartney/2019-01-07-uark/index.md

    </p>

    <p>
-   Please download the workshop materials from <a href="">Harvard University IQSS's workshops website</a> by saving them on your desktop, and uncompress the zip archive using the built-in OS functions or by using your favorite unzip tool.
+   Please download the <a href="http://tutorials.iq.harvard.edu/Python/PythonWebScrape.zip">workshop materials</a> from Harvard University IQSS's workshops website by saving them on your desktop, and uncompressing the zip archive using the built-in OS functions or by using your favorite unzip tool.
    </p>